Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 * Use [AzureML MLOps](https://docs.microsoft.com/en-us/azure/machine-learning/concept-model-management-and-deployment#what-is-mlops) to increase efficiencies for the ML workflows.

 * Deploy to different HW configurations by using different Docker base images in the Build step.
-You can update the dockerfiles to change the base image configuration.
+You can update the dockerfiles to change the base image configuration but reusing the same application code and model.

 ==============================
 ## Contribution